Why I think Empire Avenue is a legitimate tool.

 Just as Triberr asks everyone in each tribe to retweet a new blog post, Empire Avenue gives people the ability to do the same.
 The big difference is, almost no one on Triberr ever reads the blogs they retweet.
 But the players on Empire Avenue who are asked to read and comment on a blog post, actually read and comment.
 Sometimes they even subscribe — because they WANT to.

-And I am saying straight up — I think Empire Avenue is a legitimate way to generate interest in social media content, Kickstarter or Indiegogo campaigns, or to educate people about Alzheimers, autism, cancer research and more.
+I think Empire Avenue is a legitimate way to generate interest in social media content, Kickstarter or Indiegogo campaigns, or to educate people about Alzheimers, autism, cancer research and more.

 To those who have turned away from it, I think it would be worthwhile to revisit it.